sourcefrog/cargo-mutants/README.md

 * Trees that `deny` style lints such as unused parameters are likely to fail to build when mutated, without really saying much about the value of the tests.
-  I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this.
+  I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this -- and don't do this when running `cargo mutants`.

 * Anything you can do to make the `cargo build` and `cargo test` suite faster will have a multiplicative effect on `cargo mutants` run time, and of course